Every journey begins with a single step. If you’re new to investing, the most important thing is simply to get started.

 - All of your investments are held within a target date fund or another fund that automatically rebalances.

-- All of your investments are within an automatically-managed investment account such as Betterment, Wealthfront, and others.
+- All of your investments are within an automatically-managed investment account such as Betterment and Wealthfront.

 - You have a financial advisor who manages your investments for you.